 How to Prevent a Legionnaires’ Outbreak

 The best way to mitigate liability for Legionnaires’ is to practice good prevention.
-In July 2015, the American Society of Heating, Refrigeration, and Air Conditioning Engineers (ASHRAE) released long-awaited industry guidance on Legionnaires prevention, known as Standard 188.
+Last year, the American Society of Heating, Refrigeration, and Air Conditioning Engineers (ASHRAE) released an update on their industry guidance on Legionnaires prevention, known as Standard 188-2018.
 Considered the new standard of care, owners who are compliant with this standard significantly reduce their liability compared to those who are not.
 You can read more about its rules and best practices for Legionnaires’ prevention and control in this article.

 Many companies choose to outsource Legionnaires’ due diligence to an experienced provider like GLE Associates.
 For professional risk assessment, remediation, and prevention services, connect with an indoor environmental engineer right now by contacting GLE.